kirick13/docs.md/docs/source/elements/aside.md

 </aside>
 ```

 By default, info block doesn't have a title.
-You can set it using `--aside-info` CSS variable.
+You can set it using [`--aside-info-title`](../configuration/styling.html) CSS variable.

 ### Warning